-Mawnan C of E VA School is a smaller than average-sized primary school with 130 pupils on roll.
+Mawnan C of E VA School is a smaller than average-sized primary school with 138 pupils on roll.
 It serves the community of Mawnan parish.
 About one third of the children come from out of the catchment area, mainly from the nearby town of Falmouth.
 Children are currently taught in classes containing two year groups, with the exception of Year 6 which is a single year group class.
-The proportion of pupils with special educational needs is below average.
+The proportion of pupils with special educational needs is below the National average and below the average for all Cornish schools.
 Mawnan School's Christian character and values can be seen clearly in the daily life of the school.
 We pride ourselves on being a wholly inclusive environment with every teacher being a teacher of every child, including those with SEND.
 We treat every child as an individual and all members of staff are committed to providing for the needs of all children.